-Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
-The quality of your wallet begins the home buying process.
-To realize your goal of owning a home, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Albuquerque.
+The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+In reality, the home buying process starts with your finances.
+To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Albuquerque.

-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 600.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the pieces in calculating your FICO score include:
+A low score is just that and often means you can't get credit extended to you via a mortgage loan.
+Some of the pieces in reviewing your FICO score include:

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?